Ildaron/YoloV4_python_custom-data/README.md

 # YoloV4_python_custom-data
-1.1 Make photo from this video for labeling
+1.1 Make photo from the video for labeling
 By tools "YOLO-Annotation-Tool-master" make label
 1.2 Conver label from   "YOLO-Annotation-Tool-master" type to yolo type
 example